polca/premise/docs/transform.rst

 logic interpolates between IAM years or selects the nearest boundary.
 The IAM ``World`` aggregate is retained temporarily to validate the sum of regional demand, but it is excluded from stored demand nodes and from sector-specific market creation.
+The generic market builder's automatic ``World`` aggregation is explicitly disabled for these sector markets.
 Global totals must therefore be calculated from the regional rows without adding the IAM aggregate.

 A sector-region is eligible for market construction only when its positive direct-hydrogen demand also has a complete distribution result.
 Missing demand